 Kimberly started playing drums, guitar and singing at a young age and has continued to this day.
 She started with cover bands in the early days to performing solo throughout the US.
 Covering a wide range of music from originals to raw blues she wound her way around the music scene.
 Returning back to her native North Carolina in 1996, Kimberly played drums and sang in several groups including Jamie Anderson’s Broad Street band playing festivals and coffee houses.
 She played with The Outskirts, a roots rock group from Raleigh and Deja Blu Band, a local kicking blues band before forming the original Feral Cats with local Kinston talent that "put it out" for several years.
 This new r2 version of Feral Cats has her fronting with hand percussion and harmonica taking dance blues to a new level to "blues your socks off".
 Her talents include vocals, percussion, harmonica, and guitar with club, festival and studio experience.
 With a cache of originals to work on she loves writing music and performing hard driving blues.

-Feral Cats began their journey in the summer of 2018.
-The four musicians, Kimberly Kornegay, Kevin Burrus, Rick Cypher and (to be determined) met a few times to see if this troupe would gel and they quickly found “the groove”.
-Hard work, dedication to their craft and the love of the blues has quickly set this band apart making the crowds dance ever since.
+Feral Cats R2 began their journey in the summer of 2018.
+Finding the right groove has taken them down a few roads to get them to this point in time but working out “the groove” with everyone's own flavor has been the magic sauce that make the Cats successful.
+Hard work, dedication to their craft plus the love of the blues has quickly set this band apart making the crowds dance ever since.
 With gigs scheduled to play around NC at clubs, festivals and parties the group has assembled a great list of dance blues so come out and “Take us in”.